 The Prosigna assay utilizes formalin-fixed and paraffin-embedded breast cancer tissue and is offered as an IVD test that runs on the nCounter Analysis System.
 The test has been CE-IVD marked, showing that it conforms with European Union regulations, and is available for use by healthcare professionals in the European Union and other countries that recognize the CE mark, as well as in Canada, Israel, Australia, New Zealand and Hong Kong.
 The Prosigna test is FDA 510(k) cleared in the United States for use on the nCounter Analysis System.

-The Prosigna Breast Cancer Assay is sold to laboratories by our direct sales team, who also lead efforts to gain support among KOLs in breast cancer oncology.
+The Prosigna Breast Cancer Assay is sold to laboratories by our direct sales team and through distributors in certain countries.